keptn/keptn.github.io/content/docs/concepts/glossary/index.md

 ## General Terms

-**Keptn:** Keptn, pronounced *Captain*, is the name of the control-plane for cloud-native application life-cycle orchestration.
+**Keptn:** Keptn, pronounced *captain*, is the name of this CNCF project.
+It is a control-plane for cloud-native application life-cycle orchestration.
 It is written with capital *K* followed by lower-case letters.

 **Project:** A project is a structural element to maintain multiple services forming an application in stages.